Early Works

 Children’s Institute, Mt.
 Hood Community College Head Start, the Multnomah Early Childhood Program and the David Douglas School District initially launched Early works in 2010 at Earl Boyles Elementary School in Southeast Portland.
 Two years later, the Roseburg-based Ford Family Foundation and the Children’s Institute partnered with the Yoncalla School District to launch a rural Early Works site at Yoncalla Elementary in Douglas County.

-These two sites continue to evolve and serve as learning laboratories for school districts, educators, policymakers, parents and families, and communities working to strengthen early learning and set them on the path to third grade success.
+Both sites have served as learning laboratories for school districts, educators, policymakers, parents and families, and communities working to strengthen early learning and transform the learning experience for children.

 Earl Boyles Elementary School